DataResponsibly/we-are-ai/modules/all-about-that-bias/_posts/2000-04-03-dirty-data-bad-predictions.md

 The retail giant Stock-Mart has developed a machine learning algorithm to help screen applicants for hiring.
 Stock-Mart has trained this algorithm using data (photos) from previously “successful” employees.
 Success in this context was defined as: never missed a day of work, worked at the company for at least four years, was promoted at least once.

-Using photos of employees that meet and did not meet this criteria, the algorithm learned what successful and unsuccessful employees looked like.
+Using photos of employees that met and did not meet this criteria, the algorithm learned what successful and unsuccessful employees looked like.
 Based on this training data, the system predicts which job applicants should be high or low priority candidates to interview by scanning their faces.
 Stock-Mart is excited as they think that this application will help the human resource department save time by screening applicants.
 But is it fair?

 <br>